Adelic Models of Percolation: Number fields: local models and lattice percolation

 \subsection{Acknowledgment}

 This work is supported by NSF grant DMS-2104330.
 I am grateful to Tom Hutchcroft for very helpful discussions and for first explaining to me the percolation models on lattices and hierarchical lattices and their intriguing relations.
 I thank Gunther Cornelissen for providing useful comments and feedback on a draft of this manuscript, and Yassine El-Maazouz for helpful conversations.
+I thank the anonymous referee for a very careful reading and for many useful comments.